kvssg123/Treasure-Hunt/README.md

 # Treasure-Hunt
-The main aim of this project is to assess the soft-skills of a player by through puzzles and riddles
+The objective of this project is to assess the soft-skills of a player through puzzles and riddles
 ## How To Solve
 ### Level-1 :
 #### Soft-skills assessed : Observation